 Available switch options for the MINILA Air are Cherry MX Blue, Brown, Red and Black.
 Boring and predictable, but Cherry is the industry standard after all.

 Keycap material is the only issue I have with these Filco boards.
 They both use ABS plastic with pad printed legends.
-The full sized Filco has a standard layout and key sizes, so it would be easy to find PBT replacements.
+The full sized Filco has a standard layout and key sizes, so it would be easy to find high-quality PBT replacements.
 Not so much with the MINILA Air.
 Not a huge deal, but worth considering.
 Filco mechs aren’t cheap and once you own one you’ll want another, so tread lightly.
-Buy It →
+Check current pricing of the Filco MINILA Air

 Conclusion On Wireless Mechanical Keyboards

-These five boards offer a great starting point for anyone wanting a wireless mechanical keyboard.
-The overall selection of wireless mechs may not be up to par, but the top rated models featured here all offer a high quality mechanical typing experience over Bluetooth connectivity.
+These five boards offer a great starting point for anyone in the market for a wireless mechanical keyboard.
+The overall selection of wireless mechs in quantity may not be up to par, but the top rated models featured here all offer a high quality mechanical typing experience over Bluetooth connectivity.

 So the next time you’re traveling or just relaxing on the couch and yearning for a mech, just remember other options exist that won’t leave you tethered to your phone, tablet, or laptop.